Understanding Optical Specifications

 Surface flatness is a type of surface accuracy specification that measures the deviation of a flat surface such as that of a mirror, window, prism, or plano-lens.
 This deviation can be measured using an optical flat, which is a high quality, highly precise flat reference surface used to compare the flatness of a test piece.
 When the flat surface of the test optic is placed against the optical flat, fringes appear whose shape dictates the surface flatness of the optic under inspection.
 If the fringes are evenly spaced, straight, and parallel, then the optical surface under test is at least as flat as the reference optical flat.
 If the fringes are curved, the number of fringes between two imaginary lines, one tangent to the center of a fringe and one through the ends of that same fringe, indicate the flatness error.
 The deviations in flatness are often measured in values of waves (λ), which are multiples of the wavelength of the testing source.
 One fringe corresponds to ½ of a wave.
 1λ flatness is considered typical grade, λ/4 flatness is considered to be precision grade, and λ/20 is considered high precision grade.

 Power, a type of surface accuracy specification, applies to curved optical surfaces, or surfaces with power.
 It is tested in a fashion similar to flatness, in that a curved surface is compared against a reference surface with a highly calibrated radius of curvature.
-Using the same principle of interference caused by the air gaps between the two surfaces, the interferences pattern of fringes is used to describe the deviation of the test surface from the reference surface.
+Using the same principle of interference caused by the air gaps between the two surfaces, the interference’s pattern of fringes is used to describe the deviation of the test surface from the reference surface (Figure 6).
 A deviation from the reference piece will create a series of rings, known as Newton's Rings.
-The more rings that are present, the larger the deviation.
+The more rings present, the larger the deviation.
 The number of dark or light rings, not the sum of both light and dark, corresponds to twice the number of waves of error.

 Irregularity, a type of surface accuracy specification, describes how the shape of a surface deviates from the shape of a reference surface.
 It is obtained from the same measurement as power.
 Regularity refers to the sphericity of the circular fringes that are formed from the comparison of the test surface to the reference surface.
 When the power of a surface is more than 5 fringes, it is difficult to detect small irregularities of less than 1 fringe.
 Therefore it is common practice to specify surfaces with a ratio of power to irregularity of approximately 5:1.
 For more detailed information on optical flats and interpreting fringe patterns to test surface flatness, power and irregularity, view Optical Flats.